 Among other requirements, the GDPR regulates transfers of personal data subject to the GDPR to third countries that have not been found to provide adequate protection to such personal data, including the United States.
-On July 16, 2020, the Court of Justice of the European Union invalidated the EU-U.S. Privacy Shield, eliminating one of the mechanisms we had relied on to legitimize EU-U.S. data transfers.
-An alternative transfer mechanism that we rely on known as the standard contractual clauses continues to be a valid mechanism for data transfers, provided additional safeguards are in place.
-We continue to monitor and assess regulatory guidance related to this decision and its impact on our data transfer mechanisms.
-It is possible that the decision will restrict the ability to transfer personal data from the European Union, UK, and Switzerland to the United States (and other countries).
-We (and many other companies) may need to implement different or additional measures to establish or maintain legitimate means for the transfer and receipt of personal data from the European Union, UK, and Switzerland to the United States (and other countries), and we may, in addition to other impacts, experience additional costs associated with increased compliance burdens, and we and our Customers face the potential for regulators to apply different standards to the transfer of personal data from the European Union, UK, and Switzerland to the United States (and other countries), and to block, or require ad hoc verification of measures taken with respect to, certain personal data transfers from the European Union, UK, and Switzerland to the United States (and other countries).
-Any inability to transfer personal data from the European Union, UK and Switzerland to the United States (and other countries) in compliance with data protection laws or otherwise comply with requirements in this rapidly changing environment may impede our ability to attract and retain Customers unless and until we build out a European Union-based data processing center.
-These restrictions may adversely affect our business and financial position.
+On July 16, 2020, the Court of Justice of the European Union invalidated the EU-U.S. Privacy Shield, eliminating a mechanism we had relied on to legitimize EU-U.S. data transfers.
+An alternative transfer mechanism that we rely on, use of the standard contractual clauses approved by the European Union Commission, continues to be a valid mechanism for data transfers, provided additional safeguards are in place.
+Additionally, in July 2023, the United States and European Union launched the EU-U.S. Data Privacy Framework, which may provide another mechanism to facilitate cross border data transfers.
+We continue to monitor and assess regulatory guidance and other developments related to our data transfer mechanisms.
+It is possible that our ability to transfer personal data across borders, including from the European Union, U.K., and Switzerland to the United States (and other countries) will be impacted.
+We and many other companies may need to implement different or additional measures to establish or maintain legitimate means for the transfer and receipt of personal data from the European Union, U.K., Switzerland, or other jurisdictions to the United States (and other countries), and we may, in addition to other impacts, experience additional costs associated with increased compliance burdens, and we and our customers face the potential for regulators to apply new or different standards to the transfer of personal data from the European Union, U.K., Switzerland, or other jurisdictions to the United States (and other countries), and to restrict, block, or impose conditions or restrictions with respect to, certain personal data transfers.
+Other jurisdictions have also enacted legislation that limits our ability to transfer data across geographic borders.
+Any inability to transfer personal data in compliance with laws or regulations relating to privacy, data protection, or information security, or otherwise comply with requirements in this rapidly changing environment may impede our ability to attract and retain customers.